My Plantiful Cooking

 Ingredients needed like oats, milk, applesauce and maple syrup in bowls on a grey background.

-• Maple syrup - Can be substituted with another liquid sweetener like agave or sugar-free syrup.
+• Maple syrup - Can be substituted with any liquid sweetener.

 Oat flour in a blender.